Skip to content

 uneven hairline statistic

-But there’s no need to get desperate, as there are methods to stop and even revert hair loss caused by pattern baldness, which we’ll discuss in the following sections.
+But there’s no need to get desperate, as there are methods to stop and even reverse hair loss caused by pattern baldness, which we’ll discuss in the following sections.

 Genetics